use-the-fork/snowblower/options.md

-Whether to enable Blackfire profiler agent
+Whether to enable Blackfire  service\.

-It automatically installs Blackfire PHP extension\.
-\.